ianrastall/text-utils/books/ada/book-ada-02.md

 In C, out-of-bounds access might crash, corrupt memory, or appear to work—depending on the platform.
-In Ada, the error is guaranteed to be caught either at compile time (for constant indices) or at runtime with a clear exception.
-When the index value is computed at runtime, Ada simply defers the check until execution, still raising `CONSTRAINT_ERROR` rather than allowing undefined behavior.
+In Ada, the error is guaranteed to be caught either at compile time (when the compiler can prove the index is outside the declared range) or at runtime with a clear exception.
+The `Arr(15)` assignment above illustrates the latter: the program compiles, but the generated code emits a bounds check that raises `CONSTRAINT_ERROR` as soon as the statement is executed.
+When the index value is computed at runtime, Ada still performs this check, preferring a defined failure mode to undefined behavior.

 **Historical Context**: The Heartbleed bug (2014) was caused by an unchecked buffer read in OpenSSL—a vulnerability that allowed attackers to steal